undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - low-power pauses during cycle.

 Instead, finish should be inferred from absence of meaningful activity over time.

+When a current sensor is configured and available, meaningful electrical activity remains present while either the power or current activity condition is true.
+A pending finish confirmation must be cancelled or reset when either source reports meaningful activity.

+For a cycle already in `final_spin`, final draining, pump operation, drum positioning, short spin restarts, electronics activity, and an end-of-program chime may all occur before electrical activity finally becomes quiet.
+These observations must delay completion rather than return the cycle to `running`.
+The shorter final-spin finish timeout starts from the **last meaningful terminal activity**, not from the final-spin detection timestamp.

+Loss of the optional current sensor must fall back to power-only evaluation.
+Missing current data must not be interpreted as proof of inactivity.

 ## 7.4 State machine options and defaults